boxen/our-boxen/README.md

 1. Open the Preferences window (`Cmd-,`).
 1. Go to the Downloads tab.
 1. Install the Command Line Tools.

+#### CYLENT Github Organization
+Ensure that your github account has been added to the CYLENT github organization, and that you have been added to the appropriate teams.
+Boxen requires access to some private CYLENT repositories, and so will fail if you don't have access.

+If you received an email invitation to the CYLENT github organization, make sure that you have accepted the invitation before proceeding.

 ### Bootstrapping